luizfverissimo/darumaGL-nft/README.md

 <p>
 </p>

+THIS PROJECT WAS CREATED WITH RINKEBY TEST NET WITCH IS NOW DISCONTINUED

 > ⛓ NFT Minter Dapp, created with Web3, React, Next.js and TailwindCSS.
 This project use the Rinkeby Test Network, to interact with this project you must have a Metamask account and some ethereum in the account (you can get some ethereum [here](https://faucets.chain.link/rinkeby)).

 ### 🏠 [Homepage](https://darumagl.vercel.app/)